gklyne/monotype_tape_reader/README.md

 Mechanical parts for reading paper tape created by Monotype keyboard.

-To run the tape reader, plug the reader RPi in to the Mac USB port, allow it a few seconds to start up, then SSH to the RPi:
+To run the tape reader, plug the reader RPi in to the Mac USB port (middle port on RPi, not "Pwr in"), allow it a few seconds to start up, then SSH to the RPi:
     ssh graham@192.168.1.23  (p:a...?)
 or:
     ssh graham@mcreader.local

+(Before first time, from a Macbook, add an "RNDIS/Ethernet gadget" interface with DHCP network config, and no network address hiding.
+This should then find the reader Raspberry Pi using mDNS (Bonjour).
+Don't forget to turn off "Limit IP address tracking".
+Thnen log in using "mcreader.local" option above.)

-Then seek out and run `stepper-control.py`.
+Once logged in, seek out and run `stepper-control.py`.

 ## TODO